-Set up some kind of system that needs minimal ongoing management but continues to produce significant cash flow far into the future.
+Set up a system that needs minimal ongoing management but continues to produce significant cash flow far into the future.
 A few examples include:

-- Buy high-quality timeshares in desirable locations and seasons and rent them out over the internet to earn substantial rental income
+- Buying high-quality timeshares in desirable locations and seasons and renting them out over the internet to earn substantial rental income

 Copyright © 2008 Jordan E. Goodman

-Jordan E. Goodman is a former Money magazine journalist and the author of several bestselling books, including Everyone’s Money Book, Dictionary of Finance and Investment Terms, and Master Your Money Type.
+About the Author: Jordan E. Goodman is a former Money Magazine journalist and the author of several bestselling books, including Everyone’s Money Book, Dictionary of Finance and Investment Terms, and Master Your Money Type.
 He provides financial advice to millions of people each month through regular appearances on radio call-in and TV shows and through his seminars to corporate, association, and university audiences.
 He has been a regular contributor to NBC News at Sunrise, The Marketplace Morning Report on Public Radio, and many other shows.
-He hosts a popular financial resources Web site, , and is the host of The Money Answers Show on the VoiceAmerica Radio Network at .
-You can find out more about this book at .
+He hosts a popular financial resources website, , and is the host of The Money Answers Show on the VoiceAmerica Radio Network at .